Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Energy Label

-What is the Energy Label?
+What is the EU energy label?

-• Energy consumption during use.
+• Energy consumption during normal use (for example annual electricity use).

-Benefits of the Energy Label
+Benefits of the energy label

 For consumers

-✅ Helps reduce long-term energy costs.
+• Helps reduce long-term energy costs.

-✅ Encourages the adoption of more sustainable consumption habits.
+• Encourages more sustainable consumption habits.

 For businesses

-Drives innovation and the development of more efficient products.
+• Drives innovation and the development of more efficient products.

 For the environment

-Companies that already trust manglai
+Companies that trust us

 Sertrans Logo